Protogothic, 12th century

 6. An important abbreviation in any glossed text is that for uel ("or"), which is used to offer two alternative explanations.
 This scribe has two forms of abbrevation for uel: the standard l with a stroke through it, which is the usual medieval form, and ul with a stroke through the l.
 The first is seen in the first marginal gloss, between the first two lines of the larger biblical text.
 Both forms occur eleven lines from the bottom of the rightmost column of gloss text, where the scribe writes (ue)l paganis. u(e)l.

-7. In several places, the scribe puts strokes over two iis when they appear together, to distinguish them from or u.
+7. In several places, the scribe puts strokes over two iis when they appear together, to distinguish them from n or u.
 Examples are impii in line 26 of the left marginal gloss and ministeriis in line 38 of the same column.
 This is a 12th-century innovation.
 By the 14th century, stroking individual i became normal practice.
 Dotting i is a 15th-century phenomenon.